Our people

 She is focused on creating products and services consumers get genuine value from and love using.
 Faith is a Non-Executive Director for Fair4All Finance, promoting financial inclusion through the distribution of dormant assets, the Payment Systems Regulator, and the Current Account Switch Service at Pay.UK.
 She also advises the Lending Standards Board on the implementation of the Authorised Push Payment Scams Code.
 Previously she was the Independent Consumer Representative on the Open Banking Implementation Entity Steering Group, a member of the FCA‘s Financial Services Consumer Panel, and led the Data Right Working Group for the FCA’s Open Finance Advisory Group.
 During an earlier part of her career she established Toynbee Hall‘s financial inclusion services.
 She is a 2010 Clore Social Fellow.

-He is appointed as Senior Research Adviser to the UN’s Social Impact Fund (UNSIF), for whom he leads a global research consortium to improve the analytical framework for social impact investing; a member of Groupe d’Experts de la Commission sur l’Entrepreneuriat Social (GECES), which is appointed by the European Commission to advise on its Social Business Initiative; sits on the OECD expert group on social impact investing; Senior Fellow of the Finance Innovation Lab; Adviser to the Global Value Exchange.
-In 2011, he co-authored Making Good in Social Impact Investment: Opportunities in an Emerging Asset Class.
-Karl is an UnLtd Award Winner for social entrepreneurship and holds an MBA specialising in entrepreneurship and project management.
+Karl’s previous engagements include a 12 month assignment as Head of Research and Knowledge for the UNDP SDG Impact Finance initiative (UNSIF), where he led research to improve the analytical framework for social impact investing; member of Groupe d’Experts de la Commission sur l’Entrepreneuriat Social (GECES) of the European Commission to advise on its Social Business Initiative; part of the OECD expert group on social impact investing.
+Currently Senior Fellow of the Finance Innovation Lab; and Adviser to several organisations.

 Brett is a journalist, campaigner and the author of The Heretic’s Guide to Global Finance: Hacking the Future of Money.